skeezicsb/PERQemu/PERQemu/Readme.txt

 2.0 Getting Started
 ===================

-You will need a Windows machine with the .NET Framework 2.0 installed, or a Linux/UNIX/Mac OS machine with Mono installed.
+UPDATE: You will need a Windows machine with the .NET Framework 4.5 installed, or a Linux/UNIX/Mac OS machine with a recent-ish Mono installed.
+It has become untenable to maintain support for older hosts or .NET/Mono versions.
+We are no longer able to test on SPARC or PowerPC, unfortunately.

 It helps if the machine is quite fast as the emulation is currently not particularly swift.

 If you've gotten this far you've unpacked the Zip archive and you have a directory containing the emulator executable, PERQemu.exe.